Pylons/pyramid/docs/narr/resources.rst

 attach a slash to the end of a specification that points a directory, you will get unexpected results.

-You cannot override a directory specification with a file specification, and vice versa (a startup error will occur if you try).
-You cannot override a resource with itself (a startup error will occur if you try).

-Only individual *package* resources may be overridden.
-Overrides will not traverse through subpackages within an overridden package.
-This means that if you want to override resources for both ``some.package:templates``, and ``some.package.views:templates``, you will need to register two overrides.

 The package name in a specification may start with a dot, meaning that the package is relative to the package in which the ZCML file resides.
 For example: